About DeWitt Fire…

 Equipment and Facilities

-- State-of-the-art equipment, personal protective gear and emergency response apparatus.
+- State-of-the-art equipment, personal protective equipment and emergency response apparatus.

-- Fitness facility with free weight, universal weight and cardiovascular equipment.
+- Fitness facility with free weight, universal weight and cardio equipment.

 - Retirement/Length of Service Awards Program (LOSAP)